marcher apple network members

 NFC, fruitID project for aiding identification by DNA Analysis

-Over the four years this project of fingerprinting fruit has been running, it has transformed the confidence we have in identification.
+Since 2016 this project of fingerprinting has transformed the confidence we have in identification.

 It has been led by fruitID, with careful analysis at East Malling Research and final oversight by the Curator of the NFC.
+Analysis is being transferred to National Institute of Agricultural Botany.
 A signal gain has been bringing orchard groups closer together throughout the UK and Ireland.

 East Malling Research East Malling Research have a long track record carrying out DNA SSR fingerprint analysis for the NFC, commercial organisations and Agriculture.